A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Introduction

 and $L$ the line defined by $X_0=X_1=X_2=0$.
-Using this embedding we can embed $\mathcal G$ in multiprojective space $\mathbb{P}_4^g$.
+Using this embedding we can embed $\E(A)$ in multiprojective space $\left( \mathbb{P}_4\right)^g$.
 This embedding comes with a notion of degree.
-We use a rather simple minded definition.
-For an algebraic variety $V$ in $\mathcal{G}$ we define its degree of definition to be the minimal number $\delta$ such that $V$ is defined by multiprojective polynomials of degree at most $\delta$.
-Corvaja, Masser and Zannier showed \cite[theorem 6]{CMZ} that, with $E,G$ as above and $V$ a curve in $G$, the bound on the cardinality of the intersection of $V$ can be taken to depend only on $G$ and the degree of $V$.
+We use a rather simple-minded definition.
+For an algebraic variety $V$ in $\E(A)$ we define its degree of definition to be the minimal number $\delta$ such that its Zariski-closure $\overline{V}^{Zar} \subset (\mathbb{P}^4)^g$ is defined by multiprojective polynomials of multi-degree at most $(\delta, \dots, \delta)$.
+Corvaja, Masser and Zannier showed \cite[Theorem 6]{CMZ} that for $A =E$ an elliptic curve, the bound on the cardinality of the intersection of $V$ with the maximal compact subgroup can be taken to depend only on the elliptic curve and the degree of $V$.
 They also asked if this result could be made effective.
-Here, using our recent work on pfaffian definitions of elliptic functions, we answer this positively and also show that the bound can be taken independently of $G$.
-In fact, we obtain an effective uniform version of Theorem \ref{theorem}. \begin{thm} Let $V$ be as in Theorem \ref{theorem} with degree $\delta$ Then there exist effectively computable constants $c_1,c_2$ depending only on $g$ such that for $N$ in Theorem \ref{theorem} holds,
+Here, using our recent work on pfaffian definitions of elliptic functions \cite{ourpaper}, we answer this positively and also show that the bound can be taken independently of $A$.
+In fact, we obtain the following effective uniform version of Theorem \ref{theorem}. \begin{thm} Let $V$ be as in Theorem \ref{theorem} with degree $\delta$.
+Then there exist effectively computable constants $c,c'$ depending only on $\dim(A)$ such that Theorem \ref{theorem} holds with

 \end{thm}